Thealexbarney/LibHac/README.md

 Specifying the patch title ID will extract the patched title.

 ## External Keys

+For more detailed information on keyset files, see [KEYS.md](KEYS.md).

 Keys can be loaded from a text file by specifying a filename with the `-k` argument.
 The file should be in the same format read by [hactool](https://github.com/SciresM/hactool#external-keys):
 "Keyset files are text files containing one key per line, in the form "key_name = HEXADECIMALKEY".
 Case shouldn't matter, nor should whitespace."